keymanapp/lexical-models/README.md

 ### Build instructions

-`npm install` must be run once to install the TypeScript compiler.

 `build.sh` can be used to build all the models from the command line.

 * Common `build.sh` parameters: